yury-lysogorskiy/lammps/doc/src/set.rst

 .. note::

-   Noote that the SPH PDF guide file has not been updated for many years and thus does not reflect the current *syntax* of the SPH package commands.
+   Note that the SPH PDF guide file has not been updated for many years and thus does not reflect the current *syntax* of the SPH package commands.
 For that, please refer to the LAMMPS manual.